phoenix-rtos/phoenix-rtos-doc/kernel/proc/sync.md

 ## Locks and mutexes

 Locks are used to synchronize access to critical sections inside kernel using scheduling mechanism.
-The main difference between locks and spinlocks is that they use passive waiting (removal from scheduler queues) insteat of active waiting (iterations until spinlock value becomes non-zero).
+The main difference between locks and spinlocks is that they use passive waiting (removal from scheduler queues) instead of active waiting (iterations until spinlock value becomes non-zero).
+Locks can be used only when  process subsystem is initializes and scheduler is working.

+Each lock consit of spinlock, state variable and wating queue.

 ## Conditional variables